Blame It on Me (album)

 Blame It on Me is the debut album by singer-songwriter Alana Davis.
 It was released in 1997 and contained her two most popular singles, "32 Flavors" and "Crazy".
 The album peaked at No. 157 on the U.S. Billboard 200.

+Critical reception

+The Los Angeles Daily News wrote that Davis "synthesizes a bunch of soulful styles in the service of terrific material and equally refreshing arrangements."